drufball/yosai/_drafts/tunnel-vision.md

 A narrow, shingled ledge wrapped around the top of the first and second floors, delineating them from the outside.
 Moto pulled himself onto the lower of the two and found a window hidden in shadow.

-Moto dropped into the hallway quietly, shutting the window behind him carefully.
+He dropped into the hallway quietly, shutting the window behind him.
 The building was dark.

 Unfortunately, Moto hadn't been able to learn much about the Contract House's layout beforehand.
 But he knew the building served several functions.
 It was the entrance to the jonin training grounds.
 It was where outsiders came to negotiate contracts and deliver payment on their completion.
 Squads came to look through new contracts.
 Daggers brought completed contracts back to the building to collect payment.
 And finally, there was an archive kept of all previous contracts.
 That was his goal.

 The jonin entrance, new contracts, and payment areas were probably on the first floor for ease of access.
 That seemed obvious enough.
 After some thought, Moto had decided that the third floor was probably for contract negotiation.
 Not every client who came to Iga would be obsessed with secrecy.
 Not inside Iga itself at least, where the only prying eyes were the people being hired.
 But some of the more careful clients would want a way to avoid any unnecessary exposure.
 That meant the contract negotiations would be as far away from normal operations as possible.
-Probably with a secret back entrance to be used for particularly paranoid clients who wanted to feel like extra precaution was being taken.
+Probably with a secret back entrance to be used for particularly paranoid clients.

 So Moto moved through the halls of the second floor.

-He placed his feet carefully, knowing that the hallway was probably filled with nightingales - floorboards built intentionally to chirp loudly.
-Just to be safe, he froze whenever the warm glow of a patrol lantern passed by the window.
+He placed his feet carefully, knowing that the hallway was probably filled with nightingales - floorboards built intentionally to chirp loudly underfoot.
+He froze whenever the warm glow of a patrol lantern passed by the window.
 Moto may have been new to obstacle courses and gravity training exercises, but he was not new to thieving.

-The first room Moto tried seemed to be some sort of supply storage.
+The first room Moto tried was some sort of supply storage.
 It was filled with boxes of blank paper, ink bottles, and some sort of clear liquid that he thought might be used to preserve completed contracts.
 Such a large store of materials was probably worth a good deal of gold.
 Useless.

 The next room was far more exciting, though still not Moto's original goal.
 The room was filled with racks of weapons.
 There were wooden fixtures holding staves and short katana.
 One wall was taken up completely by daggers, throwing knives, and shuriken.
 There was a large table filled with short, multi-bladed weapons connected at the handles by chains.
 All of the weapons had metal inlays.
 Many were affixed with small gems as well.
 Jonin weapons, infused by the glimmer weapon smiths.